Shuddhadvaita: Moksha (liberation)

+Vallabhacharya established that liberation is only possible due to God's grace.

 Everything is Krishna's Leela

 According to the version of Vaishnava Theology Vallabhacharya espoused; the glorious Krishna in His "Satcitananda" form is the Absolute, Svayam Bhagavan.
 He is permanently playing out His sport (leela) from His seat in the Goloka which is even beyond the divine Vaikuntha, the abode of Vishnu and Satya-loka, the abode of Brahma the Creator, and Kailas, the abode of Shiva.
 Creation is His sport.